aaronsaray/aaronsaray.com/resume.md

 ### Professional Experience

-**CTO, Talimer, Inc.** Freelancers First is the Talimer motto.
+**Advisory CTO, Talimer, Inc.** Freelancers First is the Talimer motto.
 Responsible for developing software solutions to support the unique process and vision of the business.

 **Owner, Programmer, Consultant at More Better Faster, LLC** PHP, NodeJS, React project work on demand.
 Business and technical process improvement and engineering manager training from nearly two decades of experience.